thekevalian/superbasicverilogtestbenchmaker/README.md

 I need a class that basically takes my inputs and converts it into how it wants it so, for efficiency, assuming i store my results in bitsets and ideally, i would use m*2^(n-3) bytes

+each input will become a reg and each output will become a wire